 While originally expected to retain much of the lithium-ion market share through 2030, NMC/NCA batteries are already falling to the wayside due to challenges across the value chain: supply constraints, high costs, unsustainable sourcing practices, and reduced cycle life.
 New reports already indicate interest and early-stage contracts for LFP / LiFePO4 batteries, however, their lithium-ion heritage is unlikely to provide the ideal solution.

-LFP Batteries vs NMC and NCA
+How Do LFP Batteries Compare to NMC and NCA

 LFP / LiFePO4 does have a few benefits over NMC and NCA.
 Those include (somewhat) safer operation and longer cycle life, which explains why 80% of the demand for LFP / LiFePO4 is coming from the EV market and 13% from stationary storage.
 However, those benefits are offset by lower energy density and performance.